-The vehicle having this issue was a 2010 Chevrolet Malibu.
-The VIN of this vehicle was 1G1ZD5EB2A_.
 It was raining and my windshield wiper blades were on .
 Immediately the blades stop working.
 L almost hit the fence because l could not see.
 My car is just 3years old , l do not understand why the blades will stop working.
-This wiper issue occurred 07/18/13.

 See all problems of the 2010 Chevrolet Malibu.

-The vehicle involved is a 1997 Chevrolet Malibu.
+The contact owns a 1997 Chevrolet Malibu.
 The contact stated that while driving in rainy weather, the windshield wipers failed.
 The contact stated that the wipers crossed over each other and stopped working.
 The contact then moved off the roadway and manually dislodged the wipers however, they would not move.
 The vehicle was taken to the dealer for inspection where they stated that the linkages needed to be replaced.
 The vehicle was not repaired.
 The manufacturer was notified and stated that the vehicle was not included in any recall.
 The failure mileage was 142,200.
-This problem occurred on Wednesday, Dec.
-26, 2012.

 See all problems of the 1997 Chevrolet Malibu.

-The VIN of this vehicle is 1G1ZB5EB2A_.
-The vehicle is a 2010 Chevrolet Malibu.
+The contact owns a 2010 Chevrolet Malibu.
 The contact stated that while attempting to turn on the rear defogger system it failed.
 The vehicle was taken to an independent mechanic, who stated that the failure was caused by the fuse for defogger located in the trunk, which had burnt and melted.
 The fuse was replaced.
 The dealer was made aware of the failure.
 The manufacturer was not made aware of the failure.
 The failure and current mileage was 33,000.
-This wiper problem happened on Monday, Sep.
-24, 2012.

-The VIN of the problem Malibu is 1G1ZD5E71A_.
-Tl- the reporting person's vehicle is a 2010 Chevrolet Malibu.
+Tl- the contact owns a 2010 Chevrolet Malibu.
 The contact stated that the glass in the sunroof of the vehicle blewout and crumbled.
 The contact stated nothing hit the glass prior to the glass shattering.
 The contact took the vehicle to the dealer was told there had been no other complaints about the sunroof shattering.
 The failure mileage and current mileages were 58,000.
 Rl.
-The failure date was Sep.
-20, 2012.

-The vehicle involved is a 2003 Chevrolet Malibu.
+The contact owns a 2003 Chevrolet Malibu.
 The contact stated that the vehicle experienced several failures in which the electric windows would not function, the headlights stopped illuminating, and the air conditioning unit failed.
 The vehicle was taken to an authorized dealer where the ignition switch was replaced.
 The failure recurred approximately one year later.
 The vehicle was taken back to the dealer and the ignition switch was replaced a second time but the failure again recurred a year later.
 The vehicle ignition switch was replaced for the third time.
 The contact also stated that the vehicle stalled while driving 25 mph.
 The vehicle was taken to an authorized dealer and the ignition switch was replaced for the fourth time.
 The manufacturer was notified of the recurring failure and offered no assistance.
 The failure mileage was 32,073.
-It was March 22, 2007 when this wiper issue occurred.

 See all problems of the 2003 Chevrolet Malibu.

-The vehicle involved was a 2002 Chevrolet Malibu.
 Many makes of cars now have the windshield washer fluid coming out of small rubber tubes attached to the windshield wipers.
 When I was driving on the pennsylvania turnpike in January the windshield washer fluid froze within the tubes and would not come out.
 This creates a dangerous situation in which road salt splashed from other cars fairly quickly builds up on your windshield and you can hardly see out of the windshield while driving over 60 mph on an interstate highway.
 The day was cold, perhaps 14 degrees, but not extremely cold and this was pennsylvania not minnesota nor canada.
 My guess is that the 14 degrees weather plus driving at 70 miles per hour creates a windchill that is below the -20 degrees that the washer fluid is good for.
 But it is on cold winter days that you specifically need the windshield washer fluid because of the salt left on the road.
 The fluid began to flow again when I got into slightly warmer temperatures in maryland.
 I never diluted the windshield fluid with water.
 For this winter I have bought windshield washer fluid that is good to minus 38 degrees and have also bought an alcohol additive for the fluid that will make it good to about minus 40 degrees and I will see if that works.
 But many drivers won't know ahead of time to do that, and almost all gas stations only sell the standard -20 fluid.
 I think that car manufacturers in designing future models should go back to the old system of windshield washer fluid coming out of slits in the hood instead of coming out of the windshield wipers.
-It was January 1, 2003 when this wiper issue occurred.

 |Problem Category||Number of Problems|